-Think of Flight Brigade as a family as much as a seven-strong band and you start to understand the chemistry between them.
-Think of their songs as epic stories to which each member is essential and you begin to grasp what makes their music so powerful.
+Think of Flight Brigade as a family and you start to understand the chemistry between them.
+Consider their songs as epic stories to which each member is essential, and you begin to grasp what makes their music so powerful.
 Watch them perform and you can’t fail to be struck by the special bond they share.